cweijan/vscode-database-client/README.md

-#### This repository is the early source code of this extension, the new version has been closed source.
+#### This repository is the early source code of this extension, the new version is closed source.

 # Database Client for Visual Studio Code